sundgenomics/sundgenomics.github.io/README.md

 ### Current status

-    The Genomics Platform will be closed during Efterårsferie in week 42 (13-17 October).

     The sequencers and office have moved to 10.5, but the lab not yet.
 The N-drives have moved to SUN-RENEW-genomics.